 Pullback To Start The Month For No Obvious Reason

-After setting record highs to start the month, stocks quickly reversed course.
-At the time of writing, stock had fallen dramatically for three straight days, but bounced a bit on 9/9/20 only to fall again on the next day.
-There are no clear reasons for the selloff, but conversely, there was not much to support the large run up that we saw in August.
+After setting record highs to start the month, stocks quickly reversed course with some market volatility.
+At the time of writing, stock had fallen dramatically for three straight days.
+However, they bounced a bit on 9/9/20, only to fall again on the next day.
+There are no clear reasons for the selloff.
+Conversely, there was not much to support the large run up that we saw in August.
 Technology stocks led on the downside and also had led on the upside.
-To us this points to profit taking heading into the election, as tech earnings were the strongest of all sectors in Q2.
+To us this points to profit taking heading into the election.
+As tech earnings were the strongest of all sectors in Q2.

 Technology has demonstrated the most resilience to the pandemic induced recession.
-We would have expected tech to outperform other sectors if this market movement was a fundamental repricing of the prospect of economic recovery.
-At this point we think it just boils down to the fact that stocks had come a bit too far, too fast and this is evident based on valuations.
+We would have expected tech to outperform other sectors.
+If this market movement truly was a fundamental repricing of the prospect of economic recovery.
+At this point, we think it just boils down to stocks had come a bit too far, too fast.
+This is evident based on valuations.
 As the chart shows, the ratio price of the S&P and the expected earnings, called the forward PE ratio, has not been this high since the Tech bubble of the late 90s and early 2000s.

-This means it is hard to say if the selloff will stop, because to get back to historic valuations the market would need to fall roughly between 30-50%, assuming earnings estimates do not move higher, which they are likely to do.
-We do not expect that severe of a drop, but it is disconcerting to have so much room to fall before making stock appealing from a valuation perspective.
+This means it is hard to say if the selloff will stop.
+Because to get back to historic valuations the market would need to fall roughly between 30-50%.
+Assuming earnings estimates do not move higher, which they are likely to do.
+We do not expect that severe of a drop.
+However, it is disconcerting to have so much room to fall before making stock appealing from a valuation perspective.

 Economic Data Still Improving